dhruvgairola/scrapy_mcmaster_rental/Readme.md

 #### Disclaimer :

 Please use this program responsibly.
+Scraping code was tested working as of July 2014.
+Any changes on the website being scraped would necessarily require modifications to the scraping logic.